jedisct1/Dicky/README.markdown

 Dicky is a compression/decompression library.

-It doesn't not aim for compatibility with anything you would read in a textbook; instead, it aims for being highly optimized for skyrock.com content.
+It does not aim for compatibility with anything you would read in a textbook; instead, it aims for being highly optimized for skyrock.com content.

 It's not designed to be machine-readable, but focuses on being readable by